 2. Enable USB Debugging on your device.
 To do so, go to Settings>About Phone> Tap on the Build Number several times until you get a new Developer Options in theSettings.
 Open Developer Options and enable USB Debugging from there.
 Trust the connection by allowing it when you connect it to your PC for the first time.

 3. Make sure you have latest device drivers setup on your PC for a better connection.
 Get it from the official page of your device manufacturer.

 4. Setup ADB and Fastboot environment on your PC.
-For that, download the full Android SDK from here, or get the quick ADB and Fastboot Installer from here.
+For that, download the quick ADB and Fastboot Installer from here.
 You may also like the minimal ADB and Fastboot from here.